Fusion1013/AvasarVault/Major Locations/Elisus/Ohkyr Dominion/Ohkyr Dominion Overview.md

 # Religion
 The two main religions of [[Ohkyr Dominion Overview|Ohkyr]] are dedicated to [[Merstur - the Unbroken Tide|Merstur]] and [[Ogrun - the Scarlet Champion|Ogrun]].
 Other faiths are not strictly outlawed, though they are extremely uncommon among the general populace.
 # Major Cities
-There are only three major cities in Ohkyr.
 ```dataview
 TABLE description AS "Description"
 FROM #city/major